or

 Read up on intersectional environmentalism.

 Caring about the climate crisis means caring about the people who are most disproportionately affected by it.
-And we can’t truly protect the planet until we protect all the people on it — especially marginalized groups, such as BIPOC communities and low-income communities.
+And we can’t truly protect the planet until we protect all the people on it, especially marginalized groups, such as BIPOC communities and low-income communities.

-We suggest starting by following intersectional environmentalist and climate justice accounts on social media, and reading books about diversity in the climate movement.
 Climate communicator Summer Dean, aka Climate Diva, recommended the following books to Green Matters readers in an interview: Black Nature, Braiding Sweetgrass, and There’s Something In The Water.

 Article continues below advertisement